ashleysommer/sanic-oauthlib/README.rst

 Features
 --------
+(These features are directly ported from Flask-OAuthLib)

 - Support for OAuth 1.0a, 1.0, 1.1, OAuth2 client
 - Friendly API (same as Sanic-OAuth)
-- Direct integration with Sanic
+- Direct integration with Sanic using SanicPluginsFramework
 - Basic support for remote method invocation of RESTful APIs
 - Support OAuth1 provider with HMAC and RSA signature
 - Support OAuth2 provider with Bearer token